 Get information on diploma and associate's degree programs for optometric technicians.
-Read about education prerequisites, courses that are required and career opportunities.
+Read about education prerequisites, courses that are required and career opportunities after graduation.

-Optometric technicians, also known as vision care technicians, assist optometrists by carrying out such tasks as dispensing contact lenses and repairing or modifying eyeglass frames.
+Optometric technicians, also known as vision care technicians, assist optometrists by dispensing contact lenses and repairing or modifying eyeglass frames.
 Students interested in a career as an optometric technician typically earn an Associate of Science or Associate of Applied Science degree in optometric technology or vision care technology, although some schools offer a diploma in optometric technician studies.

 Diploma programs general take about a year to complete, while associate's degree programs require two years of study.
 Students take classes and get real world clinical experience in such areas as the anatomy of the eye, basic optical dispensing, testing and refraction.
 Graduates will be trained to work as assistants to eye care providers and may also have the knowledge to pass national certification tests, which are not mandatory, but may be helpful in finding employment.